cg2021c/threejs-presentation-vincent-dan-teman-teman/OimoJS/README.md

 });
 ```

-### Object or Joint
+### Rigid Body

-Object is a physical object that resides in the world such as Sphere, Box, Cylinder.
+Rigid Body is a physical object that resides in the world such as Sphere, Box, Cylinder.

 #### Attribute
 ```javascript